 We don’t see a major difference in the Old and New Testament, in that they complete each other.
 The Old Testament was meant to prepare the Israelites for the coming of the Messiah.
 This is a critical portion for the plan of Salvation.
 The Messiah would offer Himself as a sacrifice for our sin (1 John 2:2).

-The Old Testament teaches that man was separated from God through sin (Genesis 3), and the New Testament teaches that man can be restored in his relationship to God (Romans 3-6).
-The Passover lamb of the Old Testament (Ezra 6:20) becomes the Lamb of God in the New Testament (John 1:29).
-The book of Hebrews describes how Jesus is the true High Priest and how His one sacrifice replaces all Old Testament animal sacrifices, which were mere foreshadowings.
+The Old Testament [OT] teaches that man was separated from God through sin (Genesis 3).
+In the New Testament [NT] we learn that man can be restored in his relationship to God (Romans 3-6).
+The Passover lamb in OT (Ezra 6:20) becomes the Lamb of God in the NT (John 1:29).
+The book of Hebrews describes how Jesus is the true High Priest and how His one sacrifice replaces all OT animal sacrifices, which were mere foreshadowings.

 The New Testament records many of the fulfilled prophecies that were recorded hundreds of years earlier in the Old Testament.
-The Old Testament declares the giving of God’s Law, and the New Testament shows how Christ gives us His grace in order to keep the Law (Philippians 4:13).
-In the Old Testament, God’s dealings are mainly with Israel (Exodus 19:6); in the New Testament, God’s dealings are mainly with His church – spiritual Israel (Galatians 3:29).
+The OT declares the giving of God’s Law, and the NT shows how Christ gives us His grace in order to keep the Law (Philippians 4:13).
+In the OT God’s dealings are mainly with Israel (Exodus 19:6).
+While, in the NT we see God’s dealings are mainly with His church – spiritual Israel (Galatians 3:29).

-Both testaments reveal the same holy, merciful, and righteous God who must condemn sin but who desires to bring to Himself a fallen human race of sinners through the forgiveness only possible through Christ’s atoning sacrifice.
-In both testaments, God reveals Himself to us and how we are to come to Him through Jesus Christ.
-In both testaments, we find all we need for eternal life and godly living (2 Timothy 3:15-17).
+Both testaments reveal the same holy, merciful, and righteous God who must condemn sin.
+However, He desires bring to Himself a fallen human race of sinners through the forgiveness only possible through Christ’s atoning sacrifice.
+In both testaments, we see how God reveals Himself to us and how we are to come to Him through Jesus Christ.
+We also find all we need for eternal life and godly living (2 Timothy 3:15-17).
 The Old and New Testaments are complimentary to each other.